 BLE Advisory Board reconsiders resolution that ended unification talks with UTU

-At a special meeting of the Brotherhood of Locomotive Engineers (BLE) Advisory Board held in Cleveland on June 11, a resolution was passed that opens the possibility of renewing unification talks with the United Transportation Union (UTU) contingent on both unions immediately stopping all solicitation of each others members.
+CLEVELAND, June 12, 2001 -- At a special meeting of the Brotherhood of Locomotive Engineers (BLE) Advisory Board held Monday, a resolution was passed that reopens the possibility of renewing unification talks with the United Transportation Union (UTU) contingent on both unions immediately stopping all solicitation of each others members.

 The Advisory Board's June 11 resolution says that "the negotiations between the BLE and UTU be reinstated as of their status on May 8, 1999, subject to both UTU and BLE updating and providing the financial information necessary..."

-In addition, the resolution says that upon the favorable conclusion of discussions that any agreement reached by the parties shall be immediately submitted to the memberships of the BLE and UTU for ratification and approval.
+In addition, the June 11 resolution says that upon the favorable conclusion of the discussions that any agreement reached by the parties shall be immediately submitted to the memberships of the BLE and UTU for ratification and approval.

 "We did what we thought was right for the BLE on May 8, 1999, and we are doing what is right for the BLE today.
-By this decision, the future will be in the hands of the members, where it rightly belongs."
+The future of what we do will be in the hands of the members of both unions where it rightly belongs when that day comes."

 © 2001 Brotherhood of Locomotive Engineers